delphix/virtualization-sdk/docs/Getting_Started.md

 $ dvp upload -e <delphix_engine_address> -u <delphix_admin_user>
 ```

-This will prompt you for the Delphix Engine user's password.
+You will be prompt for the Delphix Engine user's password.

 ## FAQs?